Coupling couples with copulas: analysis of assortative matching on risk attitude: Application to the German Socio-Economic Panel

 On this basis, these two copulas are chosen for the joint copula-based Markov model that couples the two univariate ordinal time series.
 For the joint copula-based Markov model for ordinal time series with covariates for both males and females, where a $t_4$ and a $t_5$ copula family is used for the joint distribution of subsequent observations for males and females, once again, a number of different copulas are tried to form the joint distribution of couple observations, and the results from these joint models are presented in Table \ref{joint-copula}.
 This time, we find that the $t_5$ copula provides the best fit. {In fact, from the Vuong's statistic there is enough improvement {compared to the BVN copula} to get a highly statistical significant difference ($p$-value$<0.001$).
 This result suggests some skewness to both upper and lower tail for the pair of male and female risks.}

 In the final (double) column of Table \ref{joint-copula}, we provide estimates together with SEs for this joint model.
 The coefficients associated with the explanatory variables lead us to the following conclusions: for males, income has a strong positive effect on willingness to take risk; for females, number of children has a negative effect, while education has a positive effect.
+Of course, it may be that some of these explanatory variables are endogenous.
+It is well known that risk attitude is a key determinant in the child-bearing decision \citep{Schmidt2008}, in the education decision \citep{Shaw96}, and also consequently in the determination of income.
+The significance of the coefficients on these variables in our model must surely be partly explained by this reverse causality.
+However, the fact that child-bearing and education appear important only in the female equation, while income appears important only in the male equation is interesting and calls for further investigation.

 The estimate of Kendall's $\tau$ appearing in the final column of Table \ref{joint-copula} is 0.172 and this is strongly significant.
 In fact, a joint copula-based Markov model leads to better inferences than a copula-based Markov model with independence of males and females since the likelihood has been improved by $728.3=-59942.2-(-30445.4-30225.1)$.
 This indicates that there is strong evidence of positive dependence between males and females in the middle of the distribution (i.e. at normal levels of risk attitude).
 The fact that the best-fitting copula for the joint model is $t_5$ (instead of say, BVN) indicates that there is also positive tail dependence: risk-lovers are particularly keen to match with other risk-lovers, and risk-avoiders with risk-avoiders.
 This is confirmed by the Vuong's statistic of 7.831 (p-value$<0.001$) reported in the final row of Table \ref{joint-copula}, which establishes clear superiority of the $t_5$ over the BVN.